la2050/archive/_projects/2015/the-impact-of-a-second-chance-an-innovative-womens-prison-diversion-program.md

   and Prevention Control Program.
 Each entity uses its own resources to support WRC.
 The LA2050 grant will be used to enhance mental health services for women and their children at Prototypes.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The enhanced mental health and psychiatry services for WRC will cost $100,000 which the LA 2050 grant will would cover.
-Prototypes will be able to continue the enhanced services beyond this grant by accessing additional funding that will come available under the Affordable Care Act.
-The other program costs for WRC are covered through the public contracts that Prototypes has in place to serve this population.
-Through awareness and continued evaluation, the aim is for leaders in the community to realized the true benefits of WRC and create dedicated funding streams to serve more women in the criminal justice system.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Prototypes
-   LA 2050 Budget

-   Grant Revenue
-   LA 2050 Award $100,000
-   Total Revenue $100,000

-   Expenses
-   Mental Health Clinician - 0.5 FTE $27,500
-   Mental Health Clinician Benefits - 0.5 FTE $7,700
-   Psychiatry Services - 40 hours per month $64,800
-   Total Expenses $100,000
 How do you plan to scale the success of your proposal?: >- Prototypes’ proposal focuses on improving mental health services for women in the WRC program since many women with a substance use disorder also have